Character sheet for Terminator 3: Rise of the Machines.

 - Future Badass: She's informed by the T-850 that she's John's second-in-command and spouse.
 She's also the one who reprogrammed the T-850, so it takes orders from her.

 - For Want of a Nail: John concludes that if not for the events of Judgement Day, Kate would have likely become John's long-term girlfriend after a make-out session in a high school friend's basement.
-In meeting Kate's father Robert Brewster, John would have gained the necessary military skills and knowledge to later defeat SkyNet in the war (or even prevent Judgement Day entirely); instead, John's foster parents were killed by the T-1000 not long after him meeting Kate, and he's spent his life running ever since.
-Of course, the skeptical Kate initially thinks it was just a coincidence.
+In meeting Kate's father Robert Brewster, John would have gained the necessary military skills and knowledge to later defeat SkyNet in the war (or even prevent Judgement Day); instead, John's foster parents were killed by the T-1000 not long after him meeting Kate, and he's spent his life running ever since.
+The skeptical Kate initially thinks it was just a coincidence.

 - The General's Daughter: Her father is Lieutenant General Robert Brewster, a United States Air Force officer, and he's in charge of Cyber Research Systems.